 The Arkansas State Capitol, first home of the Arkansas History Commission, under construction at Little Rock, Arkansas.

-One of the oldest existing state agencies, the Arkansas History Commission was created by the General Assembly in 1905.
-Inspired and guided during its early years by John Hugh Reynolds, the Commission is the official archives of the state, responsible for collecting and preserving the source materials of the history of Arkansas.
+One of the oldest existing state agencies, the Arkansas History Commission was created by the General Assembly in 1905, to be the official archives of the state, responsible for collecting and preserving the source materials of the history of Arkansas.

 Contact the Arkansas History Commission at 501.682.6900 or email@example.com.